 We have a maximum number of around 24 students at any one time on the summer immersion program with us.

 Common Ground has 2-3 staff members who chaperone the high school groups at all times.
 When our group size nears 20+ students, we typically add a teacher from a school that has students traveling with us

-Do I get credit for the language school classes I attend?Yes and no. Most High Schools are not offering actual high school credit for the time you spend in Costa Rica.
+Yes and no. Most High Schools are not offering actual high school credit for the time you spend in Costa Rica.
 However, some schools will allow you to take an exam after you return and potentially test out of a year’s worth of Spanish classes.
 This is particularly an option for those students on the 4 week summer immersion program.
 One thing you can certainly apply to your school and club requirements is the amount of time you spend in community service projects.
 Students are regularly earning between 20 and 60 community service hours for the 2 and 4 week programs respectively.
 Additionally, if you are an IB student, you may be able to earn up to 75 CAS hours toward your graduation requirements.

 Can my length of stay in Costa Rica be flexible?
 What if I want to stay and study in Costa Rica for 3 weeks, or more than 4 weeks?

 Not a problem at all.
 Usually it’s a good idea to plan a family vacation directly after your student finishes their immersion program so that they’re able to show you around a little.
 We just need to know your plans as you’re submitting your student’s application, and we’ll make sure that appropriate arrangements are made.
 We’re happy to help you with travel suggestions as well if you’d like some ideas about nice places to spend some time with you family in Costa Rica.

-Can you come to my school and make a presentation about this program?Of course, we’d be happy to.
+Of course, we’d be happy to.
 If you would like to look into scheduling a classroom presentation at your school, just put us in contact with your Spanish teacher or your Foreign/World Languages department head and we’ll see if we can get something on the schedule.
 Contact us here.